mqtthiqs/at-doc/docs/modules/play.md

 ![Screenshot of the Play module](../assets/images/modules/play/play.png){.main-pic}

-_Play_ is a multi-playhead file player with versatile playback region and envelope controls.
-It allows mangling any source material into a wide variety of outcomes.
-From percussive glitches to mesmerizing drones.
-Its built-in recording functionality allows sampling of inputs or resampling of whole patches.
+Simple file playback, turned into an instrument. _Play_ is a virtual tape recorder with creative feature: multiple playheads, versatile playback region, envelope control, and built-in recording functionality allowing input sampling or even resampling your own patches.
+Endless sound material exploration without cluttering your desk with snippets of magnetic tape.

 ## Features